SECURITY BREACHES, SECURITY NEWS, SECURITY RESEARCH, TUTORIAL |

 Viewing the contents of the directory allows an attacker to gather sensitive information not intended for public viewing about the existence and contents of the files.
 Such as hidden files, backup files, config files, plugins, and templates, without the need to brute force the paths.

-Start by browsing to folder locations and see if you get a 200 OK HTTP response and see a list of files / folders in the browser.
+Start by browsing to Joomla-related folders and see if list of files / folders in the browser.

 Network Service Discovery